IAmJonoBo/Prometheus/README.md

 Sample datasets ship in `docs/samples/`, and the infrastructure compose profiles now live under `infra/`.
 Track broader progress in `docs/ROADMAP.md`.

+### Local virtual environment

+This repository pins Poetry to create a project-local virtual environment in `.venv/`, ensuring dependencies live alongside the checkout on the external volume.
+Run `poetry install` to materialise the environment.
+Activate it with `source .venv/bin/activate` on macOS or Linux, or `.\venv\Scripts\activate` on Windows when you need the interpreter outside Poetry commands.

+At import time the toolkit now defaults Hugging Face, Sentence-Transformers, and spaCy caches to `vendor/models/`, ensuring model downloads land on the same external volume as the repository without extra configuration.

 ## Bootstrap pipeline

 After installing dependencies (`poetry install` or equivalent), run the